mikadavies/rrna-cad/README.md

 # rRNA CAD

+**This tool is currently under development and not yet functional.**

 A CAD tool to design ssRNA sequences that cotranscriptionally fold into desired shapes.
 The sequence generation method is based on motifs inspired by tecto-RNA and [this paper by Li et al.](https://doi.org/10.1038/s41467-018-04652-4).

 ## Table of contents